Real entropy rigidity under quasi-conformal deformations: Examples of stable families of constant real entropy

 excluded above, any convergent subsequence of $\{g(a_n)\}_n$ tends to an element of $\mathfrak{j}^{-1}\left(\{\pm 2\}\right)=\{\pm 1\}$.
 We deduce that none of these isolated points is an essential singularity and so $g$ extends holomorphically to the whole Riemann sphere.
 Therefore, we have constructed a rational function $g\in\Bbb{C}(z)$ semi-conjugate to $f$ as in \eqref{semi-conjugacy}.
 Its Julia set is of course the preimage of $\mathcal{J}(f)=[-2,2]$ under the Joukowsky map $\mathfrak{j}$; namely, the unit the circle.
 This finishes the proof. \end{proof}

 \begin{remark} The dynamics on the Julia set can be easily described in many cases of Theorem \ref{extremal classification 1}.
 In \ref{extremal classification 1}(a), if the critical points are away from the Julia set (e.g. when the map is hyperbolic), they all lie in a parabolic or attracting immediate basin.
 The dynamics on the Julia set is then conjugate to the one-sided shift on $d$ symbols \cite{MR1376666}.
-In \ref{extremal classification 1}(b), the Julia set of $f\in{\rm{Rat}}_d(\Bbb{R})$ is a compact interval on which $f$ restricts to a boundary-anchored interval map with $d$ surjective laps with repelling periodic points.
-Such an interval map is conjugate to a piecewise linear map of the same modality \cite[chap.
-III, Theorem 4.1]{MR1239171}.
-Finally, in \ref{extremal classification 1}(c) where $\mathcal{J}(f)=\hat{\Bbb{R}}$, once $f$ is without parabolic fixed points (which there means that $f$ is hyperbolic), $f|_{\hat{\Bbb{R}}}:\hat{\Bbb{R}}\rightarrow\hat{\Bbb{R}}$ would be an expanding circle map of degree $d$ and thus conjugate to one of the self-covers $z\mapsto z^d$ or $z\mapsto z^{-d}$ of the unit circle \cite{MR0240824}. \end{remark}
+In \ref{extremal classification 1}(b), the Julia set of $f\in{\rm{Rat}}_d(\Bbb{R})$ is a compact interval on which $f$ restricts to a boundary-anchored expansive interval map with $d$ surjective laps.
+Such an interval map is conjugate to a piecewise linear map of the same modality.
+Finally, in \ref{extremal classification 1}(c) where $\mathcal{J}(f)=\hat{\Bbb{R}}$, once $f$ is without parabolic fixed points (which there means that $f$ is hyperbolic), $f\restriction_{\hat{\Bbb{R}}}:\hat{\Bbb{R}}\rightarrow\hat{\Bbb{R}}$ would be an expanding circle map of degree $d$ and thus conjugate to one of the self-covers $z\mapsto z^d$ or $z\mapsto z^{-d}$ of the unit circle \cite{MR0240824}.
+In both \ref{extremal classification 1}(b) and \ref{extremal classification 1}(c), the multiplier of any periodic point of period $n$ of $f$ is $\pm d^n$ except the multiplier of the unique non-repelling fixed point; compare with \cite[Theorem 8.1]{MR623533}. \end{remark}